← Back to Blog

 Which Properties Need to Register

-In Nova Scotia, any property offering short-term stays of less than 28 days must be registered.
-This includes primary residences where only a spare room is rented, secondary homes, and any other accommodations accepting paying guests.
-The key takeaway?
-You need your registration number before hosting anyone.
+Any property offering short-term stays of less than 28 days must be registered in Nova Scotia.
+This encompasses primary residences with spare rooms, secondary homes, and all accommodations accepting paying guests.

 How to Get Your Registration Number